MaximeLionel/csapp/3_11 Floating-Point Code.md

 		* For floating-point comparisons, however, the flag is set when either operand is `NaN`.
 			* For example, even the comparison x == x yields 0 when x is `NaN`.
 			* The unordered case occurs when either operand is NaN.
 This can be detected with the parity flag.
-				* Example: the jp (for “jump on parity”) instruction is used to conditionally jump when a floating-point comparison yields an unordered result.
+				* Example: the `jp` (for “jump on parity”) instruction is used to conditionally jump when a floating-point comparison yields an unordered result.
-	* ZF is set when the two operands are equal.
+	* ZF is set when the 2 operands are equal.
 	* CF is set when S2 < S1.
 		* Instructions such as ja and jb are used to conditionally jump on various combinations of these flags.
 ## Example: